Welcome to my website covering the restoration of my 1962 2.4L Mark 2 Jaguar Saloon, otherwise known as the Mk2 (or MkII) Jag.

 - Change colour.
 The car came in Opalescent Green – the new colour is a big decision yet to be made.

 The organisation of this site is based loosely on the approach adopted by both the blogs mentioned above.
-Unfortunately some repetition is inevitable as we are restoring the same vehicles, but where possible I have tried to avoid this.
+Unfortunately, some repetition is inevitable as we are restoring the same vehicles, where possible I have tried to avoid this.
 One key difference is that I completed the disassembly of my Jag before launching this website, so I’ve documented the key aspects of that work as a historical account.

 I hope you enjoy looking through my site, please tell me what you think.